In-grid-collective/servPubWiki/EasstWorkshop/CIworkshop.md

 From here we can then add text and images using basic HTML syntax.

-For the time being we are going to just add fun bits to see it work, as we have some more protocols to write and add.

 So for now add a message or paste in some ascii art with the help of these links:

 [ascii text gen](http://www.patorjk.com/software/taag/)

 [ascii image gen](https://www.ascii-art-generator.org/)

-> [!tip] Remember to paste in with a right click!

 ---
 ## Seeing our page!